neuronerd2020/Irla-labwebsite/content/authors/admin/_index.md

 - Researchers
 ---

+#add the publications from pubmed
+#add the science on the front page

 Clarissa Waites is an associate professor of neuroscience at Columbia Unversity Irving Medical Center in the William Black Building.
 Her research ...